kjproj84/kjproj84.github.io/_pages/about.md

 ---
   - Oct.
 2019, One work is submitted to a Conference.
   - Dec.
 2019, One work is accepted to SANER 2020.
+  - Dec.
+2019, One work is accepted to Journal of Computer Languages.